These are some of the most common questions I get about my 4x4 van conversion kit. Feel free to email me for more details.

 Q. What axles can I use for the conversion?

 A. My kit is designed to use 99-04 Ford F250/350 & Excursion front axles.
 These came as Dana 50's as well as Dana 60's.
 These axles have a 38" spring pad width, ball joints & unit bearings.
 You can retain ABS with these axles (if you choose).
 The super duty axle is a bolt in unit for this kit, no modification to the axle is needed.
 When searching for an axle, make sure it's complete with u-bolt plates & a sway bar.
-Try to avoid "early" 99 axles (production date before 3/99)
+If you plan a 6" lift or larger, the upper u-bolt plates will come with the UJOR trac bar kit.

 Q. What is done about the bolt pattern difference?